TechRadar Verdict

 Asus ProArt P16: Introduction

-The Asus ProArt P16 is marketed as a laptop designed for and aimed at the creative sector—ideal for anyone needing a portable, powerful machine capable of content creation.
-This is no small feat, as the processing and graphics power required to edit, manipulate, and enhance the latest 4K and 8K video footage, high-resolution photography, AI content, and traditional sketching and drawing is immense for one machine to handle.
+The Asus ProArt P16 is a laptop market at the creative sector with a host of features that have been designed for anyone needing a portable, powerful machine capable of running the processor hungry application needed for content creation.
+This is no small feat, as the processing and graphics power required to edit, manipulate, and enhance the latest 4K and 8K video footage, high-resolution photography, AI content, as well as using more traditional sketching and drawing applications is an awful lot for one machine to handle.

-With the ProArt P16, you have a machine capable of handling the latest video files from cameras such as the Canon EOS R5 and the Sony Alpha 7 Mark IV.
-This laptop's ability to easily manage files from these high-end mirrorless hybrid cameras highlights just how powerful the ProArt P16 is.
+With the ProArt P16 laptop ASUS has designed a machine with the power to handle the latest video files from cameras such as the Canon EOS R5 and the Sony Alpha 7 Mark IV and while this isn't unique some of the AI features as well as creative focus for the laptop are.
+When images from these cameras are loaded onto laptop's internal storage it's instantly possible to see the machines ability to easily manage files from these high-end cameras highlights and really starts to demonstrate just how powerful the ProArt P16 is.

 What truly sets this machine apart is not just its processing power, which enables it to handle large and complex file formats, but its design, which is fine-tuned for creatives.
 The large monitor, which is 100% P3 compliant, ensures that the colours you see on the screen will be accurately reproduced elsewhere.
 Small details, such as the Asus DialPad and an extensive array of ports around the sides, will all provide easy connectivity.
 Additionally, the full touchscreen and supplied stylus all add to the desirability of this laptop for creatives.